 Fig. 9.
-Posterior ${}^{235,238}$ U and ${}^{239}$ Pu cross sections and $\overline{\nu}$ (left) and uncertainties (right) for considering all 14 integral quantities from the 12 benchmarks.
+Posterior 235,238 U and 239 Pu cross sections and $\overline{\nu}$ (left) and uncertainties (right) for considering all 14 integral quantities from the 12 benchmarks.
 In each rectangle the X-axis represents the incident neutron energy from 100 keV to 6 MeV.

-The strongest reduction concerns the fission cross sections of $^{235}$ U and $^{239}$ Pu.
+A comparison between posterior and prior uncertainties is also presented in fig. 9.
+Again, the results from the BMC method are not reliable because of the weight distribution which tends to reduce the uncertainties to zero.
+In the case of Mocaba, the uncertainty reduction is not negligible, reflecting the integral uncertainty reduction (in combination with the posterior cross section correlations).
+The strongest reduction concerns the fission cross sections of 235U and 239Pu.
 This is partially due to the fact that the prior uncertainties were on purpose very large; this reduction needs to be seen relatively to the other experimental uncertainties such as those coming from EXFOR.
 This is typically the work performed during an evaluation process and is not the subject of this work.
 The results only confirm that the proposed procedures provide sensible cross section updates.
 The uncertainty reduction for BFMC is the smallest of the three methods.
-Such changes (together with the posterior nuclear data correlations) still allow to globally reduce the benchmark uncertainties by almost a factor of 3 (see Table 6).
+Such changes (together with the posterior nuclear data correlations) still allow to globally reduce the benchmark uncertainties by almost a factor of 3 (see table 6).

 The last quantity to monitor is the posterior correlation matrix for the nuclear data.
-Such matrices were already presented in Refs.
-[20,14] for Pu and U independently, and the present benchmark selection allows to obtain cross-correlations between these three isotopes.
-Fig. 10 presents such correlations in the case of the BFMC method.
+Such matrices were already presented in refs.
+[20,14] for 239Pu and ^{235,238}U independently, and the present benchmark selection allows to obtain cross-correlations between these three isotopes.
+Figure 10 presents such correlations in the case of the BFMC method.
 Three large blocks are visible, one for each isotope.
-Inside these blocks, smaller ones represent specific reactions with the X and Y-axis being the incident neutron energy from 4 keV to 20 MeV, except for the prompt fission spectra, where the axis represent the outgoing neutron energies.
+Inside these blocks, smaller ones represent specific reactions with the X- and Y-axis being the incident neutron energy from 4 keV to 20 MeV, except for the prompt fission spectra, where the axis represent the outgoing neutron energies.

 As in the case of the previous publications, the prior correlation matrix does not include cross-isotope correlation, and such correlations appear due to the integral data.
-It is certainly too long to have an exhaustive study of these correlations, but one can notice the anti-correlation between $\overline{\nu}$ and (n,f) for Pu, and between $\overline{\nu}$ for Pu and U (see Ref.[14] for more detailed descriptions).
+It is certainly too long to have an exhaustive study of these correlations, but one can notice the anti-correlation between $\bar{\nu}$ and (n, f) for 239Pu, and between $\bar{\nu}$ for 239Pu and 235U (see ref.
+[14] for more detailed descriptions).
 These correlations play a role in the decrease of the calculated uncertainties for the integral quantities.
 Their relative importance compared to the decrease of the nuclear data uncertainties will have to be quantified in another study.